huaminghuangtw/Evergreen-Notes/Permanent-Notes/Self-compassion.md

 > _“If your compassion does not include yourself, it is incomplete.” — Jack Kornfield_

 > _“The goal is not to show how great you are to others, but how [vulnerable](vulnerability.md) you are to yourself.” — Maxime Lagace_

+> _“As you gain fame, as you gain fortune, as you gain position and seniority, people will treat you better. — They will hold doors open for you.
+They will get you a cup of tea and coffee without you even asking. — None of that stuff is meant for you.
+That stuff is meant for the position you hold.
+It is meant to the level you have achieved of leader or success or whatever you want to call it, but remember: you will always deserve a Styrofoam cup.” — Simon Sinek_

 ---